Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: -bubble and incompressible depth in manifolds with boundary

-By the existence and regularity result Lemma \ref{lem2}, there is a seperating hypersurface $W$ in $V$, such that $W$ is the reduced boundary of a stable minimizer of the functional (\ref{21}).
-By the first and second variation formula, we have:
+By the existence and regularity result Lemma \ref{lem2}, there exists a separating hypersurface $W$ in $V$, such that $W$ is the reduced boundary of a stable minimizer of the functional (\ref{21}).
+By the first and second variation formulas, we have

-Since the first variation vanishes, we obtain $H=\mu$ on $\Sigma$.
-Notice we also have the estimate:
+As the first variation vanishes, we obtain that $H=\mu$ on $\Sigma$.
+We also have the following estimate: